 Bullying is not tolerated at Kahibah Public School on any level.
-This includes between students, staff, parents / carers or in any combination of the above.
-The school must follow NSW Department of Education (DoE) procedures for reporting incidents involving assaults, threats, intimidation or harassment to the police.
+This includes between students, staff, parents/carers or in any combination of the above.
+The school must follow NSW Department of Education procedures for reporting incidents involving assaults, threats, intimidation or harassment to the police.

-Parents / Carers:
+Parents/Carers:

 - 1. It is suggested that you discuss with your child what bullying is and what bullying is not.
 A thorough reading of this plan with your child is highly recommended. - 2.
 If your child reports that they are being bullied at school, encourage them to follow the procedures above. - 3.
-If you feel the need to report bullying on behalf of your child, please contact the front office so that you can make an appointment to speak to the classroom teacher.
+If you feel the nature report bullying on behalf of your child, please contact the front office so that you can make an appointment to speak to the classroom teacher.
 If not satisfied with their response, please address your concern with the Assistant Principal that supervises your child's grade.
-If still not satisfied with the response please notify the Principal. - 4.
-While most complaints should be able to be resolved informally at the school level, if after all this you feel that you are still dissatisfied with the handling of your complaint and would like to make a formal complaint against an employee of the NSW Department of Education (DoE), it would need to be in writing.
+If still not satisfied with the response, please notify the Principal. - 4.
+While most complaints should be resolved informally at the school level, if after all this you feel that you are still dissatisfied with the handling of your complaint and would to make a formal complaint against an employee of the NSW Department of Education, it would need to be in writing.
 It is important that you include specific details of the situation and include what you would like to happen as a result of your complaint.
-This process is outlined in the DoE Complaints Handling Policy and Guidelines.

-5. You are encouraged to become familiar with the school's Student Wellbeing & Discipline policy and this Anti-bullying plan so that you can work in partnership with the school in a manner based on mutual respect, shared responsibility and striving for excellence, to best support your child should bullying ever occur that involves them.
+This process is outlined in the Department of Education Complaints Handling policy. - 5.
+You are encouraged to become familiar with the School Behaviour Support and Management Plan and this Anti-bullying Plan so that you can work in partnership with the school in a manner based on mutual respect, shared responsibility and striving for excellence, to best support your child should bullying ever occur that involves them.